newchuyalong/libgdx-learning/Managing-your-assets.md

 ### Why would I want to use the AssetManager ###

-If your game is very simple, and loading resources doesn't take a lot of time you don't want to use the [AssetManager](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/assets/AssetManager.html) [(code)](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/assets/AssetManager.java).
-In all other cases I'd recommend using it due to the following nice behaviours:
+[AssetManager](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/assets/AssetManager.html) [(code)](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/assets/AssetManager.java) helps you load and manage your assets.
+It has the following nice behaviors:

   * Loading of most resources is done asynchronously, so you can display a reactive loading screen while things load
   * Assets are reference counted.
 If two assets A and B both depend on another asset C, C won't be disposed until A and B have been disposed.
 This also means that if you load an asset multiple times, it will actually be shared and only take up memory once!